 But lots of people might be suspicious or feel frustrated when they see a co-worker using an accommodation.
-There’s not always a lot of information out there about what workplace accommodations are, or how they function.
+It can be challenging to find clear information about what workplace accommodations are, or how they function.

 Here’s the truth: Accommodations make the workplace better for everyone.
 Here are three of the biggest myths about workplace accommodations.